"The go-to Frederick Douglass biography for younger students” (Booklist; starred review).

 Frederick Douglass was a self-educated slave in the South who grew up to become an icon.
 He was a leader of the abolitionist movement, a celebrated writer, an esteemed speaker, and a social reformer, proving that, as he said, “Once you learn to read, you will be forever free.”

 The story of one of America’s most revered figures is brought to life by the text of award-winning author Walter Dean Myers and the sweeping, lush illustrations of artist Floyd Cooper.
+This picture book biography draws on Frederick Douglass’s autobiographies and includes a timeline, making it an excellent source for reports.

 About the Author